Java String trim() Method

 • The trim() in Java does not remove middle spaces.

-• If we want to remove all whitespace characters from a string, we need to use the replaceAll() method.
+• If we want to remove all whitespace characters from a string, we must use the replaceAll() method.